scala-ide/scala-ide.github.com/download/nightly.md

 ---

 # Scala IDE Lithium (4.0), Nightly
 *Lithium* is the codename for the upcoming Scala IDE release.
-If you like staying on the cutting edge, make sure to install this nighlty.
+If you like staying on the cutting edge, make sure to install this nightly.

 <!--
 ## New Features